This morning, the Duke and Duchess of Cambridge celebrated St. Patrick’s Day by visiting the 1st Battalion Irish Guards at their Barracks in Hounslow.

 Emmy Shoes offer a bespoke service.
 Both Kate and her sister Pippa have commissioned several different styles from the company in the past.
 It looks like Kate’s wearing either the Isadora or the Rebecca style in the colour “Greenery”.
 We’re awaiting further details from the company.

 Kate wore a dark green hat for the visit.

 You may recall she originally wore it to the Christmas Day church service back in 2015 (pictured below).

 You’ll notice the large green floral detail on the side of the hat.
 It’s thought the piece is by Sylvia Fletcher for Lock & Co, though this was never confirmed.

 Finally, Kate carried a new clutch today.
 We believe it’s from a Polish brand called Etui.
 My friend Anna emailed the company and they’ve confirmed it’s one of their bags.
 (Pictured below, right: a similar bag by the company).

 Etui’s owners started the company started in London, but they’re now based in Poland.
 However, some of their production is still located in the UK.
 I’m told that Etui’s bags are stocked at Topshop Oxford Circus, Peter Jones and Harrods.
 The picture above shows one of Etui’s older bags in black leather.
-The company said they’ll email us with an updated photo and more details soon.
 Below, some of Etui’s colourful leather clutches: